 eToro vs Plus500 - customer reviews

-According to customer review site Trustpilot, both eToro and Plus500 are "great" companies, scoring just over 4 out of 5 stars.
-Indeed, more than half of reviewers for each company classified them as "excellent", citing the fact they are easy to use and have good levels of customer service.
+According to customer review site Trustpilot, eToro is rated as 'Excellent', while Plus500 is rated as 'Great'. eToro currently has a score of 4.4 out of 5.0, while Plus500 has a score of 4.0.
+Indeed, more than half of reviewers for each company classified them as "Excellent", citing the fact they are easy to use and have good levels of customer service.
 Negative reviews for both eToro and Plus500 tend to centre on issues with individuals' accounts, or the belief that there are better and cheaper options available as better alternatives.

 Summary: eToro vs Plus500